joysdev/joysdev.github.io/_posts/2024-08-08-82nd-Day-of-100-Commits.md

 I am scared-I have held daily writing goals on and off, and it seems they can have a detrimental effect on my mood.
 I get stuck in negative thought cul-de-sacs and it's painfully frustrating to face these dead-ends, feeling alone, forever and ever.

 After a conversation with my therapist, I agree I need to fully invest in connecting with others, or fully accept it's not what I'm doing atm.
 I am leaning towards the latter.
 I just wish, for the millionth time, I could switch off the part of my brain that aches for friends and a partner.

-The
+Another goal I'd like to set is making music.
+I'm not yet clear on how I will structure that one, but I have an e-keyboard that I could put to better use and I've always wanted to write some music.
+I imagine it would be fun and satisfying to use my instruments, recording equipment, and software to create.